R0X4R/satya-vivechan/content/lord-hanuman-the-history-his-true-form-monkey-or-human.md

 author: "Eshan Singh"
 date: "21 March, 2025"
 title: "Lord Hanuman: The History, His True Form—Monkey or Human"
-description: "This article debunks the myth that Lord Hanuman was a monkey and provides evidence from the Valmiki Ramayana proving he was a human from a warrior tribe called Vanaras.
+description: "This article debunks the myth that Lord Hanuman was a monkey and provides evidence from the Valmiki Ramayan proving he was a human from a warrior tribe called Vanaras.
 It highlights Hanuman's fluency in Sanskrit, ability to disguise as a Brahmin, and participation in a structured kingdom—traits impossible for a monkey.
 The article also notes that Valmiki referred to Kishkindha's people as Jan (humans) and their women as Stri, reinforcing their human identity."
 image: "/images/hanuman.jpg"
 ---

-**Lord Hanuman** is one of the *most powerful* and *intelligent* characters in the **Ramayana**.
-Many people wrongly believe he was a *monkey*, but when we read the **Valmiki Ramayana** carefully, we find clear proof that he was not *a monkey but a human* from a special forest tribe called **Vanaras**.
+**Lord Hanuman** is one of the *most powerful* and *intelligent* characters in the **Ramayan**.
+Many people wrongly believe he was a *monkey*, but when we read the **Valmiki Ramayan** carefully, we find clear proof that he was not *a monkey but a human* from a special forest tribe called **Vanaras**.

 ## Who Were the Vanaras